Team2023-03-17T11:40:36+01:00

 Our team consists of researchers from various fields including entrepreneurship, technology and innovation management, information systems, computer science, engineering, and psychology.
 30 additional researchers work at associated institutes at ETH Zurich and the University of St. Gallen.

-Chair and Advisory Board
+Steering Committee and Advisory Board

 Prof. Dr. Oliver Gassmann